api0cradle/RedTeamScripts/README.md

 ### application_downloader.py
 Thanks to the awesome research by Nick Powers (@zyn3rgy) and Steven Flores (@0xthirteen) over at Specterops I decided that I needed to create this script in order to quickly download .application files.
+The script will download the .application file and parse it.
+Figure out the manifest and pull down the rest of the files.

 Link to research: https://posts.specterops.io/less-smartscreen-more-caffeine-ab-using-clickonce-for-trusted-code-execution-1446ea8051c5

-Link to talk: https://www.youtube.com/watch?v=cyHxoKvD8Ck They also released some tools:
+Link to talk: https://www.youtube.com/watch?v=cyHxoKvD8Ck

+They also released some tools:
 - https://github.com/zyn3rgy/ClickonceHunter
 - https://github.com/0xthirteen/AssemblyHunter